VictoriaSzy/MKS21X-FinalProject/README.md

 # MKS21X-FinalProject
 Welcome!
-This is our final project for AP Computer Science Fall Semester!
+This is our final project for AP Computer Science Fall Semester! ~ M I N E S W E E P E R ~

-# What do I do with these amazing Java files besides read them?
-(Instructions)
+# What do I do with these amazing Java files besides read them? (aka Instructions)
+After you have cloned our directory, you'll have to compile various java files (which you can do quickly by doing "javac *.java").

+However, to compile Main.java, you will have to compile by typing in "javac -cp lanterna.jar:.
+Main.java".
-After you have cloned our directory, you'll have to compile two files: Main.java and Minesweeper.Java.
-These are the two different versions of our minesweeper game.
-One verson uses the scanner in which you enter x and y coordinates to play the game.
-The otherVerson uses lanterna and key movements.
-For the first version all you have to do is "javac Minesweepet.java" and "java Minesweeper". this is a 10X10 board which generates N number of bombs.
-For the lanterna version, you have to do "javac -cp lanterna.jar:.
-Main.java". and to run it "java -cp lanterna.jar:.
-Main".
-In this version you use the arrow keys to move the cursor and by hitting the enter button, it reveals the tile your cursor is on.
+There are **2 different versions of Minesweeper**.
+One version uses the scanner in which you enter x and y coordinates to select the tiles.
+The other version uses lanterna and key movements in order to navigate across the board and select tiles.
+For the first version, all you have to do is type "java Minesweeper" to run it.
+This will create a simple 10X10 board and a low random number of bombs.
+For the lanterna version, to run it, you type in "java -cp lanterna.jar:.
+Main" followed by NE,NH,CE, or CH to determine the mode (Normal or Crazy) and the level (Easy or Hard).
+By hitting the enter button, it reveals the tile your cursor is on.
+Have fun playing!

 # Development Log
 01-03-2019: Creation of the Repository